gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/Text.md

   "type": "Text"
 }

-// Example 2
+// Example 2.
-// User asks who the Tottenham manager is.
+// User request: Who is the manager of Tottenham?
 (The text is to be displayed as paragraphs) {
   "actionList": [
     {